Reports From Greening America's Capitals Projects

 EPA's Greening America's Capitals Program helped state capital cities develop an implementable vision of environmentally friendly neighborhoods that incorporate innovative green infrastructure and other sustainable design strategies.
 EPA provided design assistance to help support sustainable communities that protect the environment, economy, and public health and to inspire state leaders to expand this work elsewhere.
 The program is now known as Greening America's Communities and is offered to a wider group of cities and towns.

 Under the former Greening America's Capitals Program, EPA helped 23 capital cities and the District of Columbia with sustainable design strategies.
 EPA funded a team of designers to produce schematic designs to catalyze or complement a larger planning process for the pilot neighborhood.
 The design team and EPA, along with partners from other federal agencies, also helped city staff develop specific implementation strategies.
-The reports from these projects are listed below.
+The reports from these projects, as well as the report from a capital city helped under the Greening America's Communities program, are listed below.

 Lessons From Greening America's Capitals Projects

 The cities that requested assistance through the Greening America's Capitals Program are trying to be greener.
 They are not alone—communities across the country, large and small, are trying to do the same.
 This pamphlet describes five lessons from the first two rounds of projects that can help other communities incorporate green design strategies into their planning and development.
 As these projects demonstrate, environmentally sustainable design can create and enhance distinctive neighborhoods with social, economic, and environmental benefits.

 - Read Lessons From Greening America's Capitals Projects: Five Helpful Hints for Communities Wanting to Be Greener